 Some processors will filter multiple times to eliminate any lipid and waxes in their distillate.
 While this is easier on a small scale, this type or process can be a bottleneck in large-scale facilities.
 Buchner filters have been the most common way to filter miscella, but these don’t function for large-scale operations that may need to use high-volume filter media cartridges and lenticular hoses.

-Hopefully you have a better understanding of the winterization process in cannabis extraction and why this step in the extraction process is necessary to create a high-quality end product.
+Hopefully, you have a better understanding of the winterization process in cannabis extraction and why the winterization of oil is necessary to create a high-quality end product.

 FP1 Filter Press

-For post-winterization filtration we have a scalable, easy-to-use filter press manufactured with food grade parts.
+For filtering winterized oil, we have a scalable, easy-to-use filter press manufactured with food grade parts.